zx80/flask-simple-auth/docs/DOCUMENTATION.md

   i.e. anyone can get in, the route is open.
   This _requires_ that authentication `none` is allowed by `FSA_AUTH` configuration, otherwise it is treated as `AUTH`.
+  Moreover, if `FSA_AUTH_DEFAULT` is set to an authentication scheme, it is _necessary_ to add `auth="none"` to the route definition to open it.
 - `AUTH` declares that all authenticated user can access this route, without group checks.
   This _requires_ that some authentication scheme is allowed, otherwise it is treated as `CLOSE`.
 - `CLOSE` returns a *403* on all access.
 It can be used to close a route temporarily.
-This is the default.
+This is the default if `authorize` is not set.

 ```python
 @app.get("/closed", authorize="CLOSE")